Land Documents and Titles In Nigeria You Need To Know

 Deed of Assignment

-This is a legal document transferring ownership of a specific portion of land held under a C of O or another title.
+This legal document transfers ownership of a specific portion of land held under a C of O or another title.
 It requires proper registration for legal validity.
 It also outlines the sale terms, including price, payment schedule, and possession date.
 Both parties must sign and witness it by a lawyer.
 Deed of Assignment comes with a registered Survey plan, if you bought land from a real estate firm.
 Read: Why Buying Land Through a Real Estate Company Makes Smart Sense

 2. Registered Survey